ppy/osu-wiki/news/2026/2026-01-18-survey-mod-multipliers.md

 There are three main sections:

-For the **Classic mod multiplier** section, there's only one question: What score multiplier should osu!(stable) scores have in osu!'s combined lazer-stable leaderboards?
+For the **Classic mod multiplier section**, the main question is: what score multiplier should osu!(stable) scores have in osu!'s combined lazer-stable leaderboards?

 Your answer would likely depend on whether osu!(stable) scores should be equal to osu!(lazer) scores on average, or whether either should get an advantage on leaderboards.
 You can check the following table (which is also included in the survey form) to get an idea of what different multipliers would mean: